dwesty17/coding-solutions/README.md

-# HackerRank solutions
+# HackerRank & LeetCode solutions

-A repository of [HackerRank](https://www.hackerrank.com/) solutions written in Node.js.
+A repository of [HackerRank](https://www.hackerrank.com/) and [LeetCode](https://leetcode.com/) solutions written in Node.js.

 ## Organization

 The `solutions` directory is a collection of directories that are named after the URL slugs for each problem.
-Wihtin each of those directories you will find a file with the solution, a test suite, and a README explaning the solution.
+Wihtin each of those directories you will find a file with the solution, a test suite, and a README explaining the solution.

 ## How to use this repo